hmcts/pip-publication-services/README.md

 ## Test Suite

-This microservice is comprehensively tested using both unit and functional tests.
+This microservice is comprehensively tested using unit, integration and functional tests.

 ### Unit tests

 Unit tests can be run on demand using `./gradlew test`.

+### Integration tests

+Integration tests can be run on demand using `./gradlew integration`.

+For our integration tests, we are using Square's [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) library.
+This allows us to test the full HTTP stack for our service-to-service interactions.

+The mock server interacts with external CaTH services on staging.

 ### Functional tests

 Functional tests can be run using `./gradlew functional`

-For our functional tests, we are using Square's [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) library.
-This allows us to test the full HTTP stack for our service-to-service interactions.

-The functional tests also call out to Data Management in staging to retrieve publications.
+Functional testing is performed on the stood-up publication-services instance on the dev pod (during pull request) or on staging (when running on the master branch).

+This publication-services instance interacts with external CaTH services on staging.

 ### Fortify